 However, if you want even sharper and punchier details, a 24″ 1440p monitor such as the Dell P2418D might be just right for you.

 On a 23.8″ display of the Dell P2418D monitor, the QHD resolution of 2560×1440 pixels results in a pixel density of 123 pixels per inch.

 Such high pixel density results in plenty of screen real estate and maximum detail.

-Keep in mind though, small items such as text will be too tiny, so you will have to scale up the interface to at least 125%.
+Keep in mind though, small items such as text might be too tiny for some users, so you will have to scale up the interface to at least 125%.